neuroinformatics-unit/gsoc/GSoC-2025/Ethology: Low-Shot Ethology Detection (Adithya Sau).md

 ## Personal statement

 I am a third-year undergraduate at BITS Pilani, KK Birla Goa Campus, pursuing a Bachelor's degree in Electronics and Electrical Engineering.
-With a strong foundation in software engineering, I specialize in Python, machine learning, and building scalable systems.I am a software engineer with expertise in Python, machine learning, and scalable systems.
-Currently, I am working on a research paper titled "Cognitive Neuroscape: Gamified Frameworks for Multi-Dimensional Cognitive Assessment in Neurodegeneration".
-This project focuses on designing goal-based games to evaluate cognitive performance across age groups, leveraging machine learning to identify early biomarkers for neurodegenerative diseases.
+With a strong foundation in software engineering, I specialize in Python, machine learning, and building scalable systems.
+My current research, "Cognitive Neuroscape: Gamified Frameworks for Multi-Dimensional Cognitive Assessment in Neurodegeneration," explores the use of goal-oriented games to evaluate cognitive performance across age groups.
+We leverage machine learning to identify early biomarkers of neurodegenerative diseases.

-This aligns closely with the cellfinder project, as both involve applying advanced computational methods to neuroscience challenges.
-My experience developing scalable AI solutions, such as a multilingual speech recognition app using AWS services and StickerForecast—a market forecasting model ranked in the global top 500 out of 10000 —has equipped me with the skills to implement and optimize new architectures for cellfinder.
-By contributing to this project, I aim to advance open-source tools that empower researchers in neuroscience.
+This work closely aligns with the Ethology project, as both involve applying computational techniques to neuroscience challenges.
+My experience building scalable AI solutions, such as a multilingual speech recognition app using AWS, and StickerForecast, a market forecasting model ranked in the global top 500 out of 10,000, has equipped me to implement and optimize novel architectures for platforms like cellfinder.
+I’m eager to contribute to open-source tools that advance neuroscience research and accessibility.
 ### Past Experience
 I have experience in Python, machine learning, and scalable systems, with prior work in deep learning-based detection models.
 Familiar with PyTorch, OpenCV, and napari, I have built ML-based tools for real-world applications, including annotation pipelines.